Discrimination Litigation Attorneys in Washington, D.C.

 - Sexual orientation

-- Sex, gender or gender identity
+- Sex, gender, or gender identity

-- Race, creed, national origin or religion
+- Race, creed, national origin, or religion

-- Age, often cited as “failure to keep up” with technology or culture
+- Age (often cited as “failure to keep up” with technology or culture)

 - Disability, as an employer must make reasonable accommodations

-- Veteran, marital or FMLA status
+- Veteran, marital, or FMLA status

-- Because you made a complaint about illegal activity, like discrimination, unpaid wages, misclassification, or workplace safety violations.
+It is also illegal for an employer to discriminate against you because you made a complaint about illegal activity, like discrimination, unpaid wages, misclassification, or workplace safety violations.